Liești: History

-Tourist sights
+Tourism

 Liești has several Romanian Orthodox churches – St. Parascheva (c.
 1886), Dormition of the Virgin (1889), and St. Nicholas (built after 1990)- the seat of the Protopopiate (archpriest's district) of Nicorești.
-Other attractions include the acacia forests near the village (especially in May) and the picturesque valleys of the rivers Siret and Bârlad.
+Other attractions include the acacia forests near the village (especially in May) and the valleys of the rivers Siret and Bârlad.

 Education

 Lieşti has four schools: one which teaches until the tenth grade, and three that teach until the eighth grade.
 Liești also has four kindergartens and a 14,000-volume public library.

 Economy

 The village has a sugar factory (Lemarco Bucharest), but the majority of the population works in local agriculture or in siderurgy at the Siderurgical Combinate Mittal Steel from Galați.

 Beginning around 2000, many people from the region have gone to work in Italy or Spain, where wages are higher.

 Climate

 The climate of Liești is Humid continental (Dfb):